Affordable Housing and Faith-Based Organizations Transactional Clinic

 12 credits*

-No prerequisites or co-requisites, but Property, Land Use Law, Real Estate Transactions, and /or Land Use, Housing and Community Development in NYC helpful.
+No prerequisites or co-requisites, but Property, Land Use Law, Real Estate Transactions, and /or Land Use, Housing and Community Development in NYC are helpful.

 Course Description